vkbo/novelWriter.io/source/index.rst

          pip install --user novelwriter

 * For more download options, including pre-releases, see the :ref:`main_download` page.
+* You can also use the Ubuntu PPA on other Debian-based distros.
+See :ref:`a_started` for more details.
 * Ubuntu pre-releases are available on the `Pre-Release PPA`_, by adding ``ppa:vkbo/novelwriter-pre`` instead.

 .. include:: generated/checksum_block.rst